COVID-19 Vaccine Info Hub

 Vaccine distribution: What you need to know

 All California residents who are age 6 months or older are now eligible to receive their COVID-19 vaccination.
-The CDC also notes that everyone 5 and older should get a booster shot as soon as they are eligible.
-Some people can get two boosters.
+The CDC recommends that everyone stay up to date with COVID-19 vaccines for their age group:

 See below for more information and follow the state’s progress on the California vaccine administration dashboard.

-Kids 6 months to 5 years now eligible to receive COVID-19 vaccine
+Kids 6 months to 5 years eligible to receive COVID-19 vaccine:

 The Pfizer-BioNTech vaccine that is authorized for children from 6 months through 4 years is delivered in three doses.
 The initial two doses are administered three weeks apart.
 The third dose is administered at least eight weeks after the second dose.
 You can review the Pfizer-BioNTech fact sheet here.